MatthewGilligan/WriteUp/Week5.md

 ### Challenge 2
 Challenge 2 seemed very similar to challenge 1 at first, as when I accessed the file I was once again asked to enter a name.
 However, when I entered my name I was met with the response: "Please enter a longer name".
 Checking in Ghidra, we found a statement after it took the input of name that said: "if name < 0xb: [continue the program]".
 0xb is the hexadecimal for 11, meaning that the name needed to be 11 digits long.
 It then took this name as a character array into a function called "make_moves" which outputted the rock paper scissors decisions.

+#### make_moves function
+This is the exact C code for make_moves:

+void make_moves(char *in,int *out)

+{
+  int *out_local;
+  char *in_local;
+  int delta;
+  int i;

+  delta = 0;
+  for (i = 0; i < 10; i = i + 1) {
+    in[i] = in[i] + (char)delta;
+    out[i] = (int)(in[i] % '\x04');
+    delta = (in[i] + 0x1ca3) % 0x15;
+  }
+  return;
+}

+#### Understanding the function
+The first thing that we recognized was that if it was handed the exact same characters for the "in" variable then it would always create the same output.
+We know that character arrays convert the characters into ascii values, with the value of a being 97.
+Additionally, hexadecimals are used for the line that calculates the delta variable.
+0x1ca3 correlates to 7331 and 0x15 correlates to 21.
+This adds 7331 to the ith value of the in array, then divides by 21 and assigns delta with the remainder (modulo 21).
+Also, x04 representes 4, which divides by 4 and takes the remainder.

+A key part of this function is that it reassigns the value of the in array by adding delta to ith value of in.
+This means that even though our string is all the same letter, it will not output the same thing for every iteration of the loop.

+To solve this challenge, our group of four split off into two seperate groups, with one doing the math manually and another just trying to brute force it.
+While the brute force team did end up finishing first, my group with the math was able to fully understand the code and how our data was transformed.
+The out variable is assigned second, and always results in a number between 0 and 3, which will correlate to the rock paper scissors outputs.
+With our original string of "aaaaaaaaaaa", the code would result in a 3 being output for the 7th value, as out was being assigned to 99 % 4, but by switching the 7th value to "b" (with an ascii value of 98), we can make sure that all outputs are between 0 and 2, allowing us to beat the algorithm.
+(The group with all "a" also managed to beat the algorithm, but with just testing and checking).

 ## Reflection
+Overall, this week was super fun and super informative.
+I was super excited to learn about Ghidra and ELFs, as well as get first hand experience reverse engineering code.
+I am very excited to be exposed to these concepts and ideas, and I definitely found this challenge super fun.
+I certainly want to develop in this area more, and I'm excited to keep learning!